tompollard/phd_thesis_markdown/README.md

 ## What else do I need to know?

 Some useful points, in a random order:
+- if you only care about generating `theis.pdf` you can always fall back on writing LaTeX within the markdown files (but note that `theis.html` and other outputs will not be able to render this)
 - the markdown files you write (i.e. your chapters) will be compiled in alphabetical order, so keep the filenames sorted in the order you want them to appear e.g. `01_chapter_1.md`, `02_chapter_2.md`, etc. This is required because of the way we have written `make pdf`.
 You can change this behaviour by writing a custom `pandoc` command instead of using `make pdf`.
 - each chapter must finish with at least one blank line, otherwise the header of the following chapter may not be picked up.
 - add two spaces at the end of a line to force a line break.